-This street could include removal of the ramps currently at either end and the straightening of this route.
-This would allow views through from Clarendon Road and St Mark's Road, with the aim to increase safety and security for pedestrians along this route and emergency services access.
+The street connecting Dulford Street and St. Marks Road could include the removal of the access ramps currently at either end to increase safety and security for pedestrians along this route and emergency service access.

 Landscape ideas:

 Key ideas developed together with local residents consider trees and greenspaces, pedestrian routes, fronts and back gardens, courtyards, playspace and local streets.
 Outdoor spaces for residents to meet and gather were seen as positive improvements with an emphasis on high quality accessible spaces for practical use.